 Solebury Capital is a premier Equity Capital Markets advisory firm providing independent transaction management services to management teams and owners.

-Solebury Trout is a well-established Investor Relations and Corporate Communications firm, offering a wide range of services to both private and public companies across multiple industries.
+Solebury Strategic Communications is a well-established Investor Relations and Corporate Communications firm, offering a wide range of services to both private and public companies across multiple industries.

 We understand the complexities and opportunities that ESOPs present and take them into account to assist you in creating appropriate solutions at every stage of your ESOP.

 1. Estate planning considerations are discussed only in conjunction with a client’s attorney, accountant, and/or other business advisors.

 The PNC Financial Services Group, Inc. (“PNC”) provides investment consulting and wealth management, fiduciary services, FDIC-insured banking products and services, and lending of funds to individual clients through PNC Bank, National Association (“PNC Bank”), which is a Member FDIC, and provides specific fiduciary and agency services to individual clients through PNC Delaware Trust Company or PNC Ohio Trust Company.
 PNC provides various discretionary and non-discretionary investment, trustee, custody, consulting, and related services to institutional clients through PNC Bank.
 PNC does not provide legal, tax, or accounting advice unless, with respect to tax advice, PNC Bank has entered into a written tax services agreement.
 PNC Bank is not registered as a municipal advisor under the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 “PNC” and “PNC Bank” are registered marks of The PNC Financial Services Group, Inc.

 Investments: Not FDIC Insured.
 No Bank Guarantee.
 May Lose Value.